 L4LM: As a photographer, were you drawn to Exile‘s album cover?

 NC: Oh yeah.
-Those Robert Frank images were actually a huge part of the impetuous of getting into photography later on.
+Those Robert Frank images were actually a huge part of the impetus of getting into photography later on.
 Those images were a huge, huge part of it.

 L4LM: Circles Around The Sun was birthed after you were recruited to do the music for the Grateful Dead’s Fare Thee Well shows.
 You said you wanted to create music people could dance and trip to.
 Was LSD a part of your creative process?